shakes76/PatternAnalysis-2024/recognition/siamese-network-46978554/README.md

 The train/test/validation split used was 70/20/10 respectively, which corresponds to approximately 23,000 training samples, 6,600 test samples, and 3,300 validation samples.

 Below are the results from the models that performed the best.
-These models were trained for around 120 epochs on Rangpur (with training sessions split over several job runs).
 From empirical testing using the validation set, I found margins 0.3 and 0.5 to produce the best classification performance.
+All the models collated below were trained for 70 epochs on Rangpur (with training sessions split over several job runs).
+A few models were trained for a further 50 epochs, but this did not yield much improvement in the predictive performance, and so these checkpoints were not considered.

 **Training and testing output**